Heiligenstadt/do-re-mi/README.md

 🏗️ Tech Stack

 Frontend: React + TypeScript + Vite
 Backend: Express + TypeScript
 Database: PostgreSQL
 Other: Fetch API, CORS enabled for http://localhost:5173

-🧠 How it works
+🧠 App flow

 App fetches all notes from GET /notes on load.
 Quiz picks a random note.

-odd question → “What is this note in solfege?”
+  - odd question → “What is this note in solfege?”

-even question → “What is this note in letter notation?”
+  - even question → “What is this note in letter notation?”
 User answers in the selected mode.
 After 10 questions, the app:

-shows the score
+  - shows the score

-POSTs to /newlog with the user’s name and score
+  - POSTs to /newlog with the user’s name and score

-displays the last 5 logs
+  - displays the last 5 logs